Niclas-L/ot-harjoitustyo/documentation/vaatimusmaarittely.md

 ## User Interface Draft
 ![The game screen functions as the main screen.
 From here the user can access two other screens, the highscore display and the "how-to-play"-screen.](https://github.com/Niclas-L/ot-harjoitustyo/blob/master/documentation/images/2048functioncalspec.png)
+The game screen functions as the main screen.
+From here the user can access two other screens, the highscore display and the "how-to-play"-screen.

 ## Further Development Ideas
 - Add support for tiles larger than 2048